-The model of Bruce and colleagues is an extended version of the previous model developed by Zhang et al. (2001), which included compression, suppression and level-dependent bandwidths and phases.
+The model of Bruce and colleagues is an extended version of the previous model developed by Zhang et al. (2001), which included the compressive changes in gain and bandwidth as a function of stimulus level, the associated changes in the phase of the phase locked responses and two-tone suppression.
 In the Bruce et al. model, the wide-band feedforward control path was modified and a middle ear filter was added, both of which helped improve the model's response to wide-band stimuli such as speech signals.
-However, replacing the BM filter of the Bruce et al. model by a chirp filter that produces frequency glides in the impulse response of AN fibers should enhance the ability of the model to predict AN responses to speech stimuli.
+However, replacing the BM filter of the Bruce et al. model by a chirp filter that produces frequency glides in the impulse response of AN fibers enhances the ability of the model to predict AN responses to speech stimuli.
+Furthermore, a component 2 filter is introduced into the model parallel to the BM filter whose behaviour is similar to the